-This course is designed for those students who intend to major in a science field in college or wish to test out of part of their college science requirement.
+This course is designed for those students who intend to major in a science field in college.
 This course is meant to mirror a college chemistry course.
-The topics covered in this course are similar to topics in the regular chemistry course, but are learned more in-depth and with more calculations and application in labs.
-Furthermore, other topics studied include chemical kinetics and thermodynamics, oxidation-reduction reactions, electrochemistry, and organic chemistry.
+The topics covered in this course are similar to topics in the regular chemistry course, but are learned more in-depth and with more calculations, rigor and laboratory applications.
+Furthermore, other topics studied include chemical kinetics and thermodynamics, oxidation-reduction reactions, electrochemistry, and equilibrium.
 Lab work is documented in specific laboratory notebooks and lab reports are expected to be written as if the results were being published in professional chemistry journals.
 If a student chooses not to take the AP exam, the course will appear on their transcript as Advanced Studies in Chemistry.

-CONCEPTUAL PHYSICS
+PHYSICS

-Prerequisites: Biology, Chemistry, Alg./Geometry Conceptual Physics is a first year introductory physics course.
-Topics include Newtonian Mechanics, energy, rotational motion, mechanical waves, electricity and magnetism, heat, and Quantum Mechanics.
+Prerequisites: Biology, Chemistry, Alg./Geometry

+Physics is a first year introductory physics course.
+Topics include Newtonian mechanics, energy, rotational motion, mechanical waves, electricity and magnetism, heat, and quantum mechanics.
 Students should be enrolled in or have completed Integrated Advanced Algebra/Geometry.
-This course focuses heavily on concepts.
-Formal laboratory reports will also be a focus of this class.
+This course focuses heavily on concepts and the math behind them.
+Lab work is also a major component of this class and lab reports will be required.
 Students may take AP Physics 1 or AP Physics C Mechanics after successful completion of this course if desired and eligible.